MNiMORPH/Hillslope-Geomorphology-QGIS/README.md

 * Present your arguments and reasoning in writing
   * Well-reasoned arguments lead to a good grade, even if you are wrong!
   * Grammar, spelling, punctuation, and style may all be graded.
 Professional writing skills are essential and must be practiced.
 (Fancy is not necessary, but correct is.)
+* Analyze a small region of southeastern Minnesota using 1-meter LiDAR topography to understand and apply hillslope processes.
+* Use slope to identify zones of landsliding vs. hillslope creep.
+* Work to understand landslide susceptibility as a function of slope, pore-fluid pressure, and cohesion.
+* Use hilltop curvature to estimate the overall landscape erosion rate and project it into the future.

+# Part 1: Introduction to QGIS (+ thoughts on soils)

 ## Deliverables: 40 points total

-* (10 points) An exported map showing a DEM imported into QGIS, set up with a semi-transparent elevation color ramp over a shaded-relief map.
+1. (10 points) An exported map showing a DEM imported into QGIS, set up with a semi-transparent elevation color ramp over a shaded-relief map.
 Include a scale.
 Use the Print Layout tool to produce this.
 (See Step 7.)
-* (5 points) This same map, but with overhead imagery (using HCMGIS) replacing the colored elevation data set.
+2. (5 points) This same map, but with overhead imagery (using HCMGIS) replacing the colored elevation data set.
-* (15 points) This same map once more, but this time with the semi-transparent colored DEM replaced by semi-transparent GIS vector layers delineating hillslope vs. channel process domains in a subset of this landscape.
+3. (15 points) This same map once more, but this time with the semi-transparent colored DEM replaced by semi-transparent GIS vector layers delineating hillslope vs. channel process domains in a subset of this landscape.
 Additionally, include an explanation of how you chose different process domains, as described in Step 11, below.
-* (10 points) Identify graphically and in words the locations on the landscape in which you expect to find the shallowest and deepest soils, as well as the youngest and oldest soils.
+4. (10 points) Identify graphically and in words the locations on the landscape in which you expect to find the shallowest and deepest soils, as well as the youngest and oldest soils.
 Here, it is your reasoning that counts!
 Think back to soil-production functions and think about what factors may cause hillslope material to erode quickly or to stay in place for a long time.
 See Step 12 for more information on this.

 ## Steps